 One study found that 1 in 6 teen girls was harassed in the last six months.
 One in 5 girls between 14 and 18 years old reported being sexually assaulted.
 And 6% of girls surveyed said they had been raped.

-In a separate survey conducted by the American Association of University Women, 48 percent of 7-12 graders experienced sexual harassment during the 2010-2011 school year.
+Another survey found that 48% of 7-12 graders experienced sexual harassment during the 2010-2011 school year.

-No matter how good our parenting is, we can’t control the social situations our child enters.
-Schools, church groups, sports teams and all social settings can be places where our girls are sexually harassed.
-This means that we must take steps to help our daughters avoid and address sexual harassment, assault and rape.
+Our culture does not currently hold sexual abusers accountable for their actions.
+Nor do we train people to not become sexual abusers.
+Until that happens, we must take steps to help our daughters recognize and address sexual harassment, assault, and rape.
 We must provide them with knowledge and tools that they can use to protect themselves from sexual harassment whenever possible.
 If the worst happens, we must intervene quickly and aggressively.

 Sexual harassment may include making comments about a person’s appearance, body parts, sexual orientation, or sexual activity.
 These comments may be said out loud, performed using gestures or written using texts or social media.
 Their intention is to hurt, offend or intimidate another person.
 Regardless of how they are communicated, they are always inappropriate and need to be addressed.

 Sexual harassment turns into assault when it gets physical.
 This is when someone tries to kiss or touch someone who doesn’t want it.
 Rape is when a person forces someone else to have sex with them.

 Given the statistics, it’s not uncommon for parents to have been sexually harassed, assaulted, and even raped in the past.
 This may make them hesitant to treat sexual trauma too seriously.
 They may have developed a coping mechanism of downplaying the impact of their own sexual trauma.
 But it’s important to know that our girls need protection against and action when sexual trauma occurs.
 Every person deserves to have sovereignty over their bodies, regardless of the situation.